 Luxembourg has signed and ratified the MLI.
 For Luxembourg purposes, the MLI entered into force on 1 August 2019.
-Hence, as of now, each tax treaty signed with Luxembourg will have to be interpreted in conjunction with the MLI provisions in case the countersigning country has also ratified the MLI.
+Henceforth, each tax treaty signed with Luxembourg will have to be interpreted in conjunction with the MLI provisions in case the countersigning country has also ratified the MLI.